Ayushmaanagarwal1211/InsydLabs-Solution/README.md

 A comprehensive Cheque & Cash Payment Tracking System built for AEC (Architecture, Engineering, Construction) businesses to manage their offline payments efficiently.

+## ⚠️ IMPORTANT NOTE - Renderer Deployment

+**The backend API is deployed on Renderer's free tier, which automatically spins down after 15 minutes of inactivity.
+If you encounter API errors or the app seems unresponsive:**

+🔄 **Please refresh the page and wait 30-40 seconds for the API to wake up**

+This is normal behavior for free-tier deployments.
+The first request after inactivity may take longer as the server restarts.

 ## 🚀 Features

 - **Payment Management**: Log and track both cheque and cash payments